 Located at an altitude of 2,720 m and with a very pleasant climate, Cajamarca is the place where the Inca and Spanish cultures crossed before mixing.
 Cajamarca has one of the most important colonial architectural patrimonies of Peru.
-In 1986, the Organization of American States named Cajamarca as a site of historical and cultural heritage of the Americas.
+In 1986, the UNESCO named Cajamarca as a site of historical and cultural heritage of the Americas.

 Among the most important monuments are: